-The Oregon Independent Choices Program (ICP) provides qualified Oregon Medicaid recipients with monthly cash payments and the flexibility to manage or self-direct their own care rather than receiving care services managed by the state.
-The Independent Choices program is based on the Medicaid model of Cash and Counseling and is a Medicaid state plan option.
+The Oregon Independent Choices Program (ICP) provides qualified Oregon Medicaid recipients with monthly cash payments and the flexibility to manage or self-direct their own care rather than receive care services managed by the state.
 ICP was originally a pilot program, but is now available statewide.

 An element of this program that makes it unique, even among Medicaid waivers in different states, is that Medicaid does not establish the rate that care service providers are paid.
-Typically, state Medicaid rates are 60% – 75% of the state average ($10.75 - $14.75 / hour).
+Typically, state Medicaid rates are 60% – 75% of the state average.
 In this program, participants have both the freedom and the responsibility to negotiate the hourly rate they pay their care providers.
 In areas of the state where the going rates for caregiving services are higher, this aspect of the program allows the participants to find and retain high quality employees.

 Functionally, individuals must need the type of care available in a nursing home.
 This does not mean they are designated as disabled or must live in a nursing home, only that they require the level of care typically provided in nursing homes.
 The applicant must also be able to show a stable living environment, indicated by an ability to manage money for three months prior to application.

-If you or your loved one’s finances make you ineligible, yet you still require assistance paying for care, you might consider working with an Oregon long term care benefits planner.
-These individuals assist in re-structuring one’s assets so that they become Medicaid eligible.
+If you or your loved one’s finances make you ineligible yet you still require assistance paying for care, you might consider working with an Oregon long term care benefits planner.
+These individuals assist in re-structuring one’s assets so they become Medicaid eligible.
 Persons considering this route must consult with a Medicaid planner in advance of submitting their Medicaid application paperwork.
 Read more about Medicaid planning.
-More details regarding Oregon's Medicaid financial eligibility guidelines are available here.

-2) Assistive Technology – appliances and devices that increase the individual’s ability to live independently, such as a washing machine and dryer, microwave oven, talking clock, vehicle lift, a ramp allowing access to the home, and so forth.
+2) Assistive Technology: Appliances and devices that increase the individual’s ability to live independently, such as a talking clock, vehicle lift, a ramp allowing access to the home, and so forth.

-Applications for the Independent Choices program are managed by the local Area Agencies on Aging (AAA) offices.
-Find your local Oregon AAA in your county.
-One can also call the statewide toll-free number for the Aging and Disability and Resource Connection of Oregon at 855-673-2372 for assistance.
-A brochure for the program can be downloaded here.
+Applications for the Independent Choices Program are managed by the local Area Agencies on Aging (AAA) offices.
+Find your local Oregon AAA.
+One can also call the Oregon Department of Human Services at 1-800-282-8096 for assistance.